-Place the rest of the lights on the self unit.
+Place the rest of the lights on the self-unit.

 Place the plugs to the lights in a power strip.
 I had this one so I did not have to purchase one.
 You can buy them for $5.00 to $10.00 at a home improvement store.

 Place the power chord plug into a timer.
-You can skip this step if you like but if you’re like me and have a busy schedule, having to remember to turn the lights on and off everyday is a pain.
+You can skip this step if you like but if you’re like me and have a busy schedule, having to remember to turn the lights on and off every day is a pain.
 Also, you’re trying to simulate the sun so consistency is important.

 Add seeds!
 Not all plants thrive under fluorescent lighting.
-However, here you see tomatoes, cucumbers, watermelon, okra, several kids of squash, a ton of herbs and more doing just fine under fluorescent lighting.
-If there is a vegetable that you just have to start indoors without fail you might want to do some research on lighting but for a cheap prepper growing shelf this works just fine.
+However, here you see tomatoes, cucumbers, watermelon, okra, several kinds of squash, a ton of herbs and more doing just fine under fluorescent lighting.
+If there is a vegetable that you just have to start indoors without fail you might want to do some research on lighting but for a cheap prepper growing shelf, this works just fine.

 Here’s a full shot of the seed growing rack.
-I do not have heating pads under my seeds.
+I do not have heating mats under my seeds.
 I keep my house warm enough that I had no problem with seed germination.
 The shelf unit is against an inside wall and that keeps it warmer than it would be against an outside wall.
-Of course we live in Texas which can get cold but rarely stays below freezing for days on end.
+Of course, we live in Texas which can get cold but rarely stays below freezing for days on end.
 So it might freeze every night but it does warm up in the day time which helps the heat in the house.
-For those that live in more northern climates heating pads might be something to consider.
+For those that live in more northern climates heating mats might be something to consider.